samuelowino/gifted/README.md

-# gifted
+# The GiftED
-The Gifted Young Scientist Project
+The GiftED Young Scientists Project